 The city of La Habra, the “Purple Heart City”, will be honoring veterans who have received the Purple Heart Medal.
 The event is free and will include a complimentary breakfast from 9:30 to 10:30 a.m.
 All are welcome to attend.
 For more information, please visit La Habra’s city website.

 Battleship USS Iowa Museum’s Veterans Appreciation:

 Nov.
 8-11, 2015

 250 S. Harbor Blvd., Los Angeles, CA 90731

-Kicking off ceremonies on November 8 and ending with a Veteran’s Day program on the 11th, the museum is hosting a Veteran’s Day celebration event.
+Kicking off ceremonies on Nov.
+8 and ending with a Veteran’s Day program on Nov.
+11, the museum is hosting a Veteran’s Day celebration event.
 The event will include family fun activities and offer free tours to all active military as well as veterans.
 In addition to the festivities, citizens will be educated on the preservation and history of the Battleship Iowa, a ship that served in WWII.

 West Hollywood Veterans Day Ceremony

 Nov.
 11, 2015, 11:00 a.m.

 Starting location: Sal Guarriello Veterans’ Memorial, Santa Monica Boulevard. at Holloway Drive

 This ceremony is being held to honor the veterans who reside in West Hollywood and will include veterans from the community, as well as veterans serving in the West Hollywood City Council.
 In the chance of rain, it will move to the City Hall Lobby.
 For more information, visit here.